tokkonopapa/WordPress-IP-Geo-Block/README.md

 For these cases, the protection based on the IP address is not a perfect solution for everyone.
-But for some site owners or some certain cases such as 'zero-day attack', it can still reduce the risk of infection against the specific attacks.
+But for some site owners or some certain cases such as 'zero-day attack', combination with WP-ZEP can still reduce the risk of infection against the specific attacks.

 That's why this plugin is here.